fabiojmendes/blog.juzam.pro/content/posts/2025-09-02/zaprag/index.md

 ).launch()
 ```

+This file wires the stored index to an LLM and a simple chat UI:

+- Load index: `DuckDBVectorStore.from_local("./data/duck.db")` reopens the
+  previously persisted vectors, and `VectorStoreIndex.from_vector_store(...)`
+  prepares a retriever over them using the same embedding model.
+- Local LLM: `Ollama(model="gpt-oss:20b")` runs a local model for generation.
+  You can replace it with another Ollama model (e.g., `llama3`) if preferred.
+- Chat engine: `index.as_chat_engine(...)` handles retrieval‑augmented
+  generation with `top_k=5` similar chunks and a concise system prompt.
+- Streaming: `engine.stream_chat(...)` yields tokens as they are generated; the
+  `stream` function accumulates and streams them back to Gradio for a live UI.
+- History: Incoming `history` messages are converted to `ChatMessage`s so the
+  LLM can keep context across turns.
+- UI: `gradio.ChatInterface` provides a minimal chat app you can open in the
+  browser.
+Title is arbitrary—rename freely.

+Once launched, type a question like “When did we discuss the ski trip?” and the
+assistant retrieves relevant messages from your chats and answer grounded on
+those snippets.

 ```shell
 uv run main.py
 ```

+## Cleanup

 WhatsApp exports vary by locale (date order, 12/24h time) and platform.
 We’ll
 use a tolerant regex and the `dateutil` parser, and we’ll stitch multi‑line